Thanks A Million

 - Shop via : Easyfundraising which is a free service that allows charities and good causes to raise money whenever their supporters shop online with over 2,700 retailers, including Amazon, John Lewis, Next and Argos

-“Thanks a Million” – Conservation and Renewal Project – Roof Building Work Phase 1 As you may already know, we have a Church roof that leaks.
-You will be pleased to know that over the coming months work will be undertaken to carry out some urgent roof repairs and to carry out some much needed maintenance.
-The work is due to start in March and finish in late June.
-Part of this work is being funded by a ‘Listed Places of Worship’ grant and the rest from our Fabric fund and from loans we have had to take out.
-The roofing work will be carried out by DBR Ltd (a leading stone conservation company, who have carried out work on places such as Chichester Cathedral, Hampton Court Palace and Nelson’s Column).
+“Thanks a Million” – Conservation and Renewal Project – Roof Building Work Phase 1 2020: As you may already know, we carried out the urgent roof repairs and some much needed maintenance last year.
+Part of this work was funded by a ‘Listed Places of Worship’ grant and the rest came from our Fabric fund and from loans we had to take out.
+The roofing work was carried out by DBR Ltd (a leading stone conservation company, who have carried out work on places such as Chichester Cathedral, Hampton Court Palace and Nelson’s Column).
 If you would like to make a donation to the “Thanks a Million” Conservation and Building project, please speak to one of the Churchwardens or visit see the links above for more information.

 Conservation and Renewal Project update – May 2019